 When using extra detergent for heavily soiled clothes, or washing special-care items, you may find an extra rinse and spin is needed.

-- 1. To add an additional rinse, push in the Cycle Control Knob and turn clockwise to Rinse, as illustrated. - 2.
+- For an additional rinse, push in the Cycle Control Knob and turn it clockwise to RINSE. - 2.
 Pull out the Cycle Control Knob.
-The washer fills to selected load size, agitates, drains, and spins.
+The washer fills, agitates, drains, and spins.

 Using drain and spin